Pink Floyd bootleg recordings: Dark Side of the Moon Tour

 Sometimes the smaller record mastering and pressing plants simply hid the bootleg work when record company executives would come around (in which case the printed label could show the artist and song names) and other times they would print labels with fictitious names.
 For example, the 1972 Pink Floyd bootleg called Brain Damage was released under the name The Screaming Abdabs.

 In January 1972, Pink Floyd debuted the live performance of their album The Dark Side of the Moon before its release.
 Many of Pink Floyd bootlegs date back from this period.
 Most of these bootlegs contain a pre-release version of the entire album.

 1972

 1973

 The bootleg Supine in the Sunshine contains an audience live recording with extended versions of two songs from the soundtrack Obscured by Clouds (1972); namely the title track (5:38) and "When You're In" (7:48).

 Yeeshkul! is so named because the bootlegger, or someone close to him, mentions the word several times during the performance.
-The name has inspired a forum for discussing Pink Floyd bootlegs which shut down on February 28, 2023.
+The name inspired a forum for discussing Pink Floyd bootlegs which closed on 28 February 2023.